What Might Animals Look Like Thousands of Years From Now?

 Read: How I talk to my daughter about climate change

 Sheehy, a former elementary-school teacher, is careful not to burden his young readers with real horrors.
 As in his previous pop-up book Welcome to the Neighborwood, a much cuddlier tale about real-life animal builders, his primary goal is to provoke curiosity about “what else is out there that we don’t know about yet”—whether “out there” is the backyard or the distant future.
-The creatures of Beyond the Sixth Extinction, like the scientifically-informed inventions of novelists Paolo Bacigalupi and Jeff VanderMeer, are just familiar enough, and plausible enough, to root in the imagination, and its passing place references—the “Cagoan District” includes the “Ohare Site,” infamous among twenty-first-century travelers—add to its eerie believability.
+The creatures of Beyond the Sixth Extinction, like the scientifically informed inventions of novelists Paolo Bacigalupi and Jeff VanderMeer, are just familiar enough, and plausible enough, to root in the imagination, and its passing place references—the “Cagoan District” includes the “Ohare Site,” infamous among 21st-century travelers—add to its eerie believability.
 As a contemplation of adaptability, resilience, and the many possible consequences of the present for the future, Beyond the Sixth Extinction can be an adventure for former teenagers, too.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.